 Children with a learning disability:

-- have underlying difficulties which have a lifelong impact;
+- have underlying difficulties in a key academic skill which have a lifelong impact;

 - do not perceive or process information as efficiently or accurately as children without a learning disability;